Pylons/pyramid/docs/narr/views.rst

 :term:`request` object.
 These three bits of information are referred to within this chapter as a :term:`triad`.

+:term:`View configuration` information stored within in the :term:`application registry` is compared against a triad by the view lookup subsystem in order to find the "best" view callable for the set of circumstances implied by the triad.

-Many attributes of view configuration can be thought of like "narrowers" or "predicates".
-In general, the greater number of attributes possessed by a view's configuration, the more specific the circumstances need to be before the registered view callable will be invoked.
+Predicate attributes of view configuration can be thought of like "narrowers".
+In general, the greater number of predicate attributes possessed by a view's configuration, the more specific the circumstances need to be before the registered view callable will be invoked.